jebent521/franciscan-achievement-tracker/README.md

 ## Project Summary
-App were Franciscan students can track achievements earned in their time at Franciscan.
+App where Franciscan students can track achievements earned in their time at Franciscan.
 Achievemnts range from simple to silly & elaborate.

 ## Technical Details